For Students in the Washington, DC Area

 Campus Spaces — Indoor

-Spaces are open on campus for students to use for studying, working on remote internships, and other appropriate purposes, while following health and safety protocols.
+Spaces are open on campus for students to use for studying and other appropriate in-person activities, while following health and safety protocols.

-- Log In to the Study Room Reservation request form.
+- Log In to the In-Person Activity Request form.

 - Affirm that you can comply with the requirements.
 This includes agreeing to complete the Self Screening on the date of the reservation and agreeing to comply with behavior guidelines during the reservation, such as maintaining six (6) feet distance and wear a face covering.